 for every open in .

 Some authors use “compact” to mean “compact Hausdorff” (a much nicer sort of space, and forming a much nicer category of spaces), and use the word “quasicompact” to refer to just “compact” as we are using it here.
 This custom seems to be prevalent among algebraic geometers, for example, and particularly so within Francophone schools.

 But it is far from clear to me (Todd Trimble) that “quasicompact” is very well-established outside such circles (despite some arguments in favor of it), and using simply “compact” for the nicer concept therefore carries some risk of creating misunderstanding among mathematicians at large.
 My own habit at any rate is to say “compact Hausdorff” for the nicer concept, and I will continue using this on the Lab until consensus is reached (if that happens).

 Another term in usage is ‘compactum’ to mean a compact Hausdorff space (even when ‘compact’ is not used to imply Hausdorffness).

 The direct image of a compact subspace under a continuous map is compact.
-A topological space becomes a bornological set by taking the bounded sets to be subsets with compact closure, and under this bornology, every continuous function is a bounded map.
+A topological space becomes a bornological set by taking the bounded sets to be subsets contained in some compact subspace, and under this bornology, every continuous function is a bounded map.